- Who enrolls in the spring semester?

 - The most significant benefit of beginning in the spring semester is having two summers to pursue opportunities such as internships, language study, and capstone project research.
 Additionally, students have extended time to plan for and complete their capstone project.
 By spanning three academic years, students who start their studies in January also have exposure to a broader network of Fletcher students.

 - Yes, scholarship aid is available.
 Scholarships are awarded based on a combination of merit and need.
 Additionally, eligible students may still apply for loans guaranteed by the U.S. federal government.
 Students may apply for private educational loans as well.

 No. As very few courses have prerequisites, it is generally easy for a student who begins in the spring semester to take his/her desired courses throughout four semesters.
 While some classes are offered in the fall or spring only, students are largely able to take their preferred classes during their four semesters.

 - Are the degree requirements different?

-No. Students must meet the credit requirement (16 courses for MALDs, 18 courses for MIBs); fulfill the breadth requirement (MALD) or core curriculum (MIBs); complete two Fields of Study; pass foreign language comprehension exams; complete a capstone project; and participate in the Professional Development Program.
+No. Students must meet the credit requirement (16 courses for MALDs, 18 courses for MIBs, 8 courses for MAs); fulfill the breadth requirement (MALD & MA) or core curriculum (MIBs); complete two Fields of Study (MALD & MIB); pass foreign language comprehension exams; complete a capstone project; and participate in the Professional Development Program.